 (t) Water treatment.

 (1) Water used for dialysis purposes must be analyzed for chemical contaminants every six months.
 Additional chemical analysis must be conducted if test results exceed the maximum levels of chemical contaminants listed in §3.2.2 (Maximum Level of Chemical Contaminants) of the American National Standards for Hemodialysis Systems, March 1992 Edition, published by the AAMI.
-Copies of the standards are indexed and filed in the Department of Aging and Disability Services, 701 W. 51st Street, Austin, Texas 78751-2321, and are available for public inspection during regular working hours.
+Copies of the standards are indexed and filed in the Texas Health and Human Services Commission, 701 W. 51st Street, Austin, Texas 78751-2321, and are available for public inspection during regular working hours.

 (2) Water used for dialysis must be treated as necessary to maintain a continuous water supply that is biologically and chemically compatible with acceptable dialysis techniques.

 (3) Water used to prepare dialysate must meet the requirements set forth in §3.2.1 (Hemodialysis Systems) and §3.2.2 (Maximum Level of Chemical Contaminants), March 1992 Edition, published by the AAMI.
-Copies of the standards are indexed and filed in the Department of Aging and Disability Services, 701 W. 51st Street, Austin, Texas 78751-2321, and are available for public inspection during regular working hours.
+Copies of the standards are indexed and filed in the Texas Health and Human Services Commission701 W. 51st Street, Austin, Texas 78751-2321, and are available for public inspection during regular working hours.

 (4) Records of test results and equipment maintenance must be maintained at the agency.